-Are those records directly related to the student's financial aid candidacy and status, as well as records related to academic performance.
+Are those records directly related to the student's financial aid candidacy and status, as well as records related to admissions and academic performance.
 Specific content within these records is described in the FERPA compliance procedure which follows.

-Certain documents which are maintained by the Schools that are not protected by FERPA include:
+Certain documents which are maintained by the school that are not protected by FERPA include: